State

 |

-Police Power & Limitations.
-An individual or group of individuals isolated or quarantined under this section may request a hearing in district court contesting the isolation or quarantine, as provided in article 15 of chapter 60 of the Kansas Statutes Annotated.
-The court shall grant the request for relief unless the court determines that the isolation or quarantine order is necessary and reasonable to prevent or reduce the spread of the disease or outbreak believed to have been caused by the exposure to an infectious or contagious disease.
+An individual or group isolated or quarantined may request a hearing in district court.
+The court shall determine if isolation or quarantine is necessary and reasonable to prevent or reduce the spread of the disease or outbreak.

 |